 Big Bill Broonzy

-the 3 guys who shared the flat (referred to the Post article)
+the 3 people who owned the flat (referred to the Post article)

 Bill Kinnell was there.
 He said so in the liner notes to the album